MironWu/MironWu/README.md

 <h1>Hi, I'm Miron!</h1>

-I am master of Geography with speciality of Tourism.
-I graduated from High School of Economy in Bydgoszcz.</br> I have many interests.
-One of them is broadly understood IT.
-I pay attention to details and value quality, which made me interested in software testing.
-My goal is to develop testing knowlage and technical skills.
-On this site I would like to share my gained experience from personal studies and researches.
+I hold a master's degree in Geography with a specialization in Tourism, having graduated from the High School of Economy in Bydgoszcz.
+My diverse range of interests includes a keen focus on IT.
+With a meticulous eye for detail and a strong commitment to quality, I find myself drawn to the field of software testing.
+My objective is to continually enhance my knowledge and technical skills in testing.
+Through this platform, I aim to share the insights gained from my personal studies and research.

 # 👨‍💻 Tech skills
   - SQL